Updated September 15, 2021

 It’s surprising that it’s a little more difficult to find quality information on the regulations for fire pit usage in the Melbourne City area than the other states.
 Perhaps they are working on upgrading access to this info or working with the local fire department to refine the guidelines.
 Either way, keeping up to date with current fire bans is important if you don’t want to cop a nasty fine from council.

 Here’s a list of resources for the Melbourne area:

 Find Your Fire District

 Can I have a fire pit in my backyard qld?

-With each local council area having ultimate control over the regulations for its residents, there are quite a few different nuances based on where you live.
+With each local council area having ultimate control over the regulations for a recreational fire, there are quite a few different nuances based on where you live.

 What is the best type of wood in a fire pit to reduce smoke?

 You only want to use dry, seasoned wood in any outdoor fire.
-Leaves, green branches or wood with a high moisture content can create a lot of unwanted smoke that will annoy your neighbours and cause problems.
+Leaves, green branches or wood with a high moisture content can create a lot of excessive smoke that will annoy your neighbours and cause problems.
 It’s critical that when planning to light any recreational fires, that you burn wood that is suitable, even it means purchasing from a local supplier.

-What happens if my neighbours complain about my fire?
+What happens if my neighbours complain about my fire pits?

 The first thing to remember is that everyone has a right to live a comfortable life and be safe in their own homes, so if your smoke is annoying them its always a good idea to take it seriously and try to do the right thing by your neighbours.
 Maintaining good air quality is especially important with those with underlying health conditions such as asthma or emphysema.